hmnguyen1201/Mitre-Att-ck-table/README.md

-Hope you find this article useful.
+Hope you find this useful.

 Ready to get started?
-Sign up for a [free trial of Elastic Cloud](https://www.elastic.co/cloud/), learn more about [Vega Visualization](https://www.elastic.co/webinars/vega-plugin-custom-visualizations-with-kibana), and please reach out on the [discuss forums](https://discuss.elastic.co/) if you have any questions.
+Sign up for a [free trial of Elastic Cloud](https://www.elastic.co/cloud/), learn more about [Vega Visualization](https://www.elastic.co/webinars/vega-plugin-custom-visualizations-with-kibana).